Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 What Foods Should Vegetarians Watch Out For?

-It is becoming more common to find vegetarian-friendly versions of rennet being used in cheese.
+It is becoming more common to find vegetarian-friendly versions of rennet used in cheese.
 Still, certain varieties, like traditional parmesan, must contain animal rennet because of manufacturing guidelines.

 Gelatin is another product to look out for, as it is made from boiled animal skin, tendons, and bones.
 It is usually found in anything jelly-like, including chewy candy, marshmallows, yogurts, and desserts like mousse.